Project Sourcing & Support

 Send drawings, BOQ, room list, or a material brief to start the next review.

 The strongest next step is still a qualified inquiry.
-Share your files, delivery market, and target timing so the discussion can move into scope review, quotation alignment, sampling decisions, and delivery planning.
+Share your drawings, BOQ, room list, material brief, reference images, delivery market, site conditions, target timing, and installation needs so the discussion can move into scope review, quotation alignment, production, shipment, and installation planning.

-Drawings, BOQ, or room listMaterial brief or finish referencesDelivery market and target timing
+Drawings, BOQ, or room listMaterial brief or reference imagesSite conditions and installation needs

-After the first review, we normally align scope, confirm whether quotation or sampling comes first, and frame the delivery discussion around your target timeline.
+After the first review, we normally align scope, confirm whether quotation or sampling comes first, and frame production, shipment, and installation support around your target timeline.